Great pet vacuums don’t have to break the bank. If you’re shopping for pet vacuums on a budget, there are a few great options to choose from!

 Another potential downside for some customers: the Pet Hair Eraser is designed to pick up pet hair, dirt and dust—but not much else.
 Owners who regularly used it to pick up large particles like kitty litter or sand reported mechanical issues in the long term.

 Conclusion: For the price, the Pet Hair Eraser is one of the best bargains among pet hair cleaners.
 It’s powerful and well-designed, able to clear pet hair from carpeted and upholstered surfaces in no time at all.

 With a compact size, long cord and lightweight build, the Pet Hair Eraser hits all the right notes for a great handheld pet vacuum!

 This Shark is one of the best-selling cleaning machines on the market!
 It’s a lightweight, powerful little stick vacuum.
 We love it because it gives you the convenience of cordless operation at a very low cost.
-It’s one of the only cordless stick vac’s you can get for less than $100, and Consumer Reports has recommended it as one of the best stick models for pet hair!
+It’s one of the only cordless stick vac’s you can get that’s quite affordable, and Consumer Reports has recommended it as one of the best stick models for pet hair!

 It has a fully-powered brush head.
 That’s pretty rare on cheap stick vacuums!
 This Shark is totally equipped for vacuuming carpets, whether they’re flat or deep-pile.
 Reviewers found that the brushes did a great job at pulling pet fur out of carpet fibers.

 There are two settings, for hard floors and carpets.
 Having multiple settings on the brush head allows you to turn down the speed for hard floors, where fast brushes simply throw dirt around.
 Then, you can turn up the speed to really scrub your carpets!
 It’s a simple touch which a lot of inexpensive models don’t have.